 This usually involves paddling upstream on the River Severn, having a picnic, and then having an easier paddle back downstream.

-Fortunately on the canal the current wasn’t a problem, making it a lot easier to retrace your strokes.
+Fortunately, the current wasn't a problem on the canal, making it much easier to retrace your strokes.

 A sunny afternoon on the canal is a gentle paddle.
 There's no rush.
 If there's canal boat traffic, just let it pass.